 I am a foodservice sales and marketing professional with experience and insights from all aspects of the industry.
 My food service portfolio includes operations, distribution, manufacturing, brokerage, marketing, education, training, networking, and professional development.

 My food service experience started as a waitress, bartender, and in the kitchen.
 Front and back of the house in casual and fine dining restaurants, cocktail waitressing and bartending, and banquets too.
 It wasn’t until I started working in distribution that the infatuation with the industry developed.
 I loved learning about how the foodservice industry worked.

-It wasn’t until I started working in distribution that the infatuation with the industry developed.
+When I started working in distribution is when my infatuation with the industry developed.
 I loved learning about how food service worked and I enjoyed the people I was working with and met through my job.
 It was then when I realized I wanted to make food service a career.

-I use to check out material from the distributor library all the time, study the IMPS/NAMP book like a bible with the Food Lover’s Companion Book always within arms reach and always asked questions.
+I use to check out material from the distributor library all the time, study the IMPS/NAMP book like a bible with the Food Lover’s Companion Book within arms reach, and I was always asking questions.

-During this time I learned about the American Culinary Federation which was my first introduction to an organization that encouraged professional development within the culinary arts.
-I supported our local chapter with donations and attending events yet as a non-chef, I didn’t think there was a place for me at the monthly meetings.
+While working for a food distributor, I learned about the American Culinary Federation and supported the local chapter with donations and attending events.
+Yet, as a non-chef, I didn’t think there was a place for me at the meetings.

-It wasn’t until after I moved to Arizona that I learned the importance of networking.
-There were/are so many network groups here, and proceed to do a lot of that, even running two networking groups and eventually, marketing and events manager for the American Culinary Federation Chef’s Association of Arizona.
+When I moved to Arizona, is when I learned the importance of networking by attending networking event groups in Phoenix metro and proceeded to do a lot of that, even running two networking groups and eventually, marketing and events manager for the American Culinary Federation Chef’s Association of Arizona.

-Marketing is also another love of mine and have always been aware of combining marketing with sales.
+Marketing is also another love of mine and has always been aware of combining marketing with sales.
 The easier it was for a distributor representative or customer to access me and the information they needed about a product or service, the more we sold.
-Simple stuff, or so I thought.
-Me and my rose colored glasses.
+Simple stuff, or so I thought: me and my rose-colored glasses.
 I wear them often.